tungstenfabric/tungsten-test-runner/docs/tungsten-test-runner.md

 SCons-based testing will no longer be possible.

-Test Runner will be distributed through https://pypi.python.org/ and will run on Ubuntu 16.10+, CentOS/RHEL 7.4+ (with EPEL repositories) and any other distribution that has access to Python 3.6.3+ (this includes Ubuntu 16.04, for which we'll backport python3.6 and related packages).
+Test Runner will be distributed through https://pypi.python.org/ and will run on Ubuntu 16.04+, CentOS/RHEL 7.4+ (with EPEL repositories) and any other distribution that has access to Python 3.5.2+.

 To help developers transition to the new test execution model, all existing `:test` targets will print the instructions on how to execute tests using